 Cellars

 Repair category -

-Notes None
+Notes None.

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes The electrical installation is dated as the electrical switch gear is of a style consistent with having been installed a number of years ago.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.